- See a full list of publications

 LLB (Newcastle), MRes (Manchester), PhD (Manchester), PGCAP (York)

-In addition to academic outputs, my research has attracted media coverage informing public debate (eg, The Guardian, BBC Newsnight, Channel 4 News), has attracted parliamentary attention, and has had demonstrable impact (eg, triggering an intervention by the UN Special Rapporteur on the Rights to Free Speech and Peaceful Assembly).
+Joanna’s research has attracted significant media coverage informing public debate (eg, The Guardian, BBC Newsnight, Channel 4 News), has attracted parliamentary attention, and has had demonstrable impact.
+Her research on the policing of the anti-fracking movement, for example, triggered an intervention by the UN Special Rapporteur on the Rights to Free Speech and Peaceful Assembly.

 Citizen experiences of 'anti-fracking' protest policing in England and Wales

 An 18 month study documenting the experiences of individuals taking part in protests against 'fracking' in England and Wales.
-The study examines how the police response to anti-fracking protests affects citizen engagement with political campaigning.
-This study is funded by the Morrell Trust.
+The study examined how the police response to anti-fracking protests affects citizen engagement with political campaigning.
+This project was funded by The Morrell Trust.